CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 Network devices use LLDP to advertise their identity, capabilities, and neighbors on a LAN.
 You can view this information for one or more devices.
 You can also view the information at an earlier point in time or view changes that have occurred to the information during a specified time period.
 For an overview and how to configure LLDP in your network, refer to {{<kb_link latest="cl" url="Layer-2/Link-Layer-Discovery-Protocol.md" text="Link Layer Discovery Protocol">}}.

-NetQ enables operators to view the overall health of the LLDP service on a networkwide and a per session basis, giving greater insight into all aspects of the service.
+NetQ enables operators to view the overall health of the LLDP service on a networkwide and a per-session basis, giving greater insight into all aspects of the service.
 You accomplish this in the NetQ UI through two card workflows, one for the service and one for the session and in the NetQ CLI with the `netq show lldp` command.

 ## Monitor the LLDP Service Networkwide